CSPS-RIW/QuizGen-Creator/README.md

 ## License

-Quiz Builder is licensed under the MIT License.
+QuizGen Creator is licensed under the MIT License.